WanderTheWeeb/Git-Lab/slides.md

 ---
 # try also 'default' to start simple
 theme: dracula
-# random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 title: Git & GitHub Actios
 info: |